 Is it a flat for green grannies or a granny flat for greenies?

-WELL… IF a Granny Flat is a shack out the back where Granny can finally relax in the relative peace of the backyard after a lifetime of serving others…
+WELL… you could say that a Granny Flat is a shack out the back where Granny can finally relax in the relative peace of the backyard after a lifetime of serving others.

 The particular Greeny Flat in question is a full-scale living experiment currently underway in Mittagong, NSW, to see if it’s possible to build a small, comfortable, healthy, energy positive, low-maintenance, fire-resistant, water-efficient, elderly-friendly infill house at an affordable price.